Buddhism in Scotland

 Buddhism in Scotland is a relatively recent phenomenon.
-In Scotland Buddhists represent 0.24% of the population or around 13,000 people.
+In Scotland, Buddhists represented about 0.3% of the population (15,501) in the 2022 census.

 History of Buddhism in Scotland

 The earliest Buddhist influence on Scotland came through its imperial connections with South East Asia, and as a result the early connections were with the Theravada traditions of Burma, Thailand, and Sri Lanka.
 To begin with, 150 years ago, this response was primarily scholarly, and a tradition of study grew up that eventually resulted in the foundation of the Pali Text Society, which undertook the huge task of translating the Pali Canon of Theravada Buddhist texts into English.

 The rate of growth was slow but steady through the century, and the 1950s saw the development of interest in Zen Buddhism.
 In 1967 Kagyu Samyé Ling Monastery and Tibetan Centre was founded by Tibetan lamas and refugees Chögyam Trungpa Rinpoche and Akong Rinpoche.
 It is in Eskdalemuir, in south west Scotland and is the largest Tibetan Buddhist centre in Western Europe, and part of the Karma Kagyu tradition.

 As well there are other Buddhism-based new religious movements such as the New Kadampa Tradition, Triratna Buddhist Community and Sōka Gakkai International.
 The Triratna community maintains a retreat centre at Balquhidder in the Trossachs.